sav-che/TL-2/Authors/Unamuno Yrigoyen, Luis M. {std. Unamuno}.md

-> [!cite] BHL link: this entry starts at [page 586](https://www.biodiversitylibrary.org/item/103683#page/596/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 586](https://www.biodiversitylibrary.org/page/33212628) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Unamuno Yrigoyen, Luis M. (1873-1943), Spanish clergyman (O.S.A.) and botanist; Dr. phil.
-Madrid 1906; professor of natural history at the college of the PP. Augustinos de Lianes, Oviedo; from 1927 in Madrid ultimately as director of the Mycological laboratory of the Jardin botanico, and professor of botany. (*Unamuno*).
+Madrid 1906; professor of natural history at the college of the PP. Augustinos de Lianes, Oviedo; from 1927 in Madrid ultimately as director of the Mycological laboratory of the Jardin botanico, and professor of botany.
+**Abbreviated name**: *Unamuno*

 #### Herbarium and types